robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 ---
 title: "Understanding bond ETF returns"
 blurb: "
-The return of a bond ETF can be calculated from bond yields.
+The return of a bond ETF can be estimated from bond yields.
 The distribution of a bond ETF's returns turns out to be a function of the current level of interest rates, the expected change and variance of the interest rates.
 "

 date: "2022-11-21"